 The new ruling states that payments for regular overtime must be taken into account when calculating holiday pay.

-The government has introduced emergency legislation which says that employees can carry over up to four weeks’ (20 days for those who are full time) paid statutory annual leave from their current leave year into the next two annual leave years where it was not reasonably practicable to take it in the current leave year as a result of the effects of the coronavirus outbreak.
+The government introduced emergency legislation which says that employees can carry over up to four weeks’ (20 days for those who are full time) paid statutory annual leave where it was not reasonably practicable to take it as a result of the effects of the coronavirus outbreak.
 This is to ensure that employees who could not take their statutory annual leave due to coronavirus will not lose it.
 Find out more on the government website.

-New off-payroll working rules will apply from April 2020.
-However, it’s unlikely that this will affect salons or barbershops.
+New off-payroll working rules will apply from April 2021 (the changes were originally due to come into force in April 2020).
+However, it’s unlikely that this 'IR35' tax law will affect salons or barbershops.